Categories: Money

 How To Integrate New Security Systems With Existing Ones In Your Business

 Adding a new security system rarely means throwing the old ones out entirely.
-More often, it’s a complex, ongoing process of finding a way for the new systems to sit alongside the ones that you already use.
+More often, it’s a complex, ongoing process of finding a way for the new security systems to sit alongside the ones that you already use.
 And that process of integration is often the trickiest part.
 Systems overlap, staff habits get in the way, and budgets don’t stretch far enough to replace everything in one go.
 So, where do you start?

-Take stock properly
+Take stock properly for New Security Systems

 The first step is boring, but absolutely essential.
 Make a full list of what’s already in place – alarms, cameras, access points, monitoring software, and even the smaller, context-dependent bits people forget about.